egenerse/master-thesis/content/apollon_reengineering.typ

 === Zustand State Management in Apollon Editor

 State management is handled using Zustand in the new Apollon Editor.
-The application maintains three distinct Zustand stores: DiagramStore, MetadataStore, and PopoverStore.
+The application maintains three distinct Zustand stores: `DiagramStore`, `MetadataStore`, and `PopoverStore`.
 Each store encapsulates a specific subset of the editor's state and exposes dedicated methods to update and manipulate that state.

 *The DiagramStore:* is the primary store and manages the core structural and collaborative data of a diagram.
 It maintains the following state variables: